 We have developed a novel, transformative platform to address the limitations of existing T cell therapies.
-Our TRuC-T cell platform is designed to deliver the first HLA-independent TCR-T cell therapies to a broader population of patients with solid tumors and hematological malignancies.
+Our TRuC-T cell platform is designed to deliver first-in-class T cell therapies to a broader population of patients with solid tumors and hematological malignancies.
 Our approach is to fuse a cancer antigen recognition domain directly to a subunit of the TCR, which becomes fully integrated into the natural complex.
 This has the effect of activating the entire TCR to produce a more powerful, yet controlled T cell response to cancer.